cgb-76/laravel-livewire/README.md

 ## Development Setup

 1. Clone the repo to your local machine
+2. Rename .env.example to .env and make the desired changes to support your environment
-2. In the project root, execute the following commands:
+3. In the project root, execute the following commands:

 ```
 make